McLaren F1: Suspension

 Steve Randle, who was the car's dynamicist, was appointed responsible for the design of the suspension system of the McLaren F1.
-It was decided that the ride should be comfortable yet performance-oriented, but not as stiff and low as that of a true track machine, as that would imply reduction in practical use and comfort as well as increasing noise and vibration, which would be a contradictory design choice in relation to the former set premise – the goal of creating the ultimate road car.
+It was decided that the ride should be comfortable yet performance-oriented, but not as stiff and low as that of a true track machine, as that would imply a reduction in practical use and comfort as well as increasing noise and vibration, which would be a contradictory design choice in relation to the former set premise – the goal of creating the ultimate road car.

 From inception, the design of the F1 had a strong focus on weight distribution by extensive manipulation of placement of, among other things, the engine, fuel and driver, allowing for a low polar moment of inertia in yaw.
 The F1 has 42% of its weight at the front and 58% at the rear, this figure changes less than 1% with the fuel load.

 The distance between the mass centroid of the car and the suspension roll centre was designed to be the same front and rear to avoid unwanted weight transfer effects.
 Computer controlled dynamic suspension was considered but not applied due to the inherent increase in weight, complexity and loss of predictability of the vehicle.

-Damper and spring specifications: 90 mm bump, 80 mm rebound with bounce frequency at 1.43 Hz at front and 1.80 Hz at the rear.
+Damper and spring specifications: 90 mm bump, 80 mm rebound with bounce frequency at 1.41 Hz at the front and 1.75 Hz at the rear.
 Despite being sports oriented, these figures imply a soft ride and inherently decrease track performance.
-As can be seen from the McLaren F1 LM and the McLaren F1 GTR track variants, the track performance potential is much higher than that in the standard F1 road car due to fact that car should be comfortable and usable in everyday conditions.
+As can be seen from the McLaren F1 LM and the McLaren F1 GTR track variants, the track performance potential is much higher than that in the standard F1 road car due to the fact that the car should be comfortable and usable in everyday conditions.